bihealth/scelvis/README.rst

 for "raw" text input, you need to prepare at least three files in the input directory:

-- ``expression.tsv.gz`` is a tab-separated file with normalized expression values for each gene (rows) in each cell (columns), e.g., like this
+- ``expression.tsv.gz``, a tab-separated file with normalized expression values for each gene (rows) in each cell (columns), e.g., like this

   ::
      .       cell_1   cell_2   cell_3  ...